GKM theory for orbifold stratified spaces and application to singular toric varieties: Introduction

-Finally, generalizing the idea of divisive weighted projective spaces, we introduce the notion of a \emph{divisive toric variety} in Section \ref{sec:divisive_toric} to compute generalized equivariant cohomologies with \emph{integer} coefficients.
-Such a variety satisfies all hypothesis which are necessary to apply the main theorem of \cite{HHRW}.
+Finally, generalizing the idea of a divisive weighted projective space, we introduce the notion of a \emph{divisive toric variety} in Section \ref{sec:divisive_toric} to compute generalized equivariant cohomologies with integers.
 The conclusion is stated in Proposition \ref{prop_divisive_PP}.

+We close the introduction with some previous works relevant to the study of this article.
+The author of \cite{Gon} considers `$\QQ$-filterable spaces' and if they are projective $T$-varieties then they have a stratification similar to \eqref{eq_orb_stra} where $X_j - X_{j-1}$ is a `rational cell' which may not be an orbifold.
+Under the assumption of `$T$-skeletal', he studies GKM-theory to obtain the Borel equivariant cohomology of those spaces.
+Nevertheless we are also interested in other generalized equivariant cohomology theories.

+The authors of \cite{HW} studies equivariant $K$-theory of toric varieties associated to `fans with distant singular cones', where they use Mayer--Vietories sequence to show their main theorem \cite[Theorem 7.2]{HW}.
+There are many singular toric varieties beyond their consideration with stratification as in \eqref{eq_orb_stra}.
+For instance, simplicial toric varieties such that all fixed points are singular are excluded from their study.

+We also note that \cite{DKU}, \cite{SU} and \cite{Sar} discuss integral equivariant cohomology theories for (quasi)toric manifolds, toric orbifolds \cite{DJ} and locally standard torus orbifolds \cite{HM}, respectively.
+We emphasize that there are many interesting toric varieties which are not orbifolds, such as the Gelfand--Zetlin toric variety in Example \ref{ex_GZ_toric_PP} or see \cite{KaVi}, whose integral generalized equivariant cohomology theories ($H_T^\ast, K_T^\ast$ and $MU_T^\ast$) can be described by using Proposition \ref{prop_divisive_PP}.